 What’s truly magical is his ability to manipulate others.

 We all know Constantine’s background as a conman is just as much of an asset as his mystical abilities, but I always find it amazing when he can con someone into obtaining what they want for themselves.
-That may be when I like him most — where he’s showing compassion for miserable castaways, and helps them realize they are capable of much more than they’ve been led to think.
+That may be when I like him most — where he’s showing compassion for miserable castaways, and helping them realize they are capable of much more than they’ve been led to think.

 That’s not because I like seeing Constantine play the nice guy.
-Because I don’t think that’s what’s going on in John Constantine: Hellblazer #8.
+I don’t think that’s what’s going on in John Constantine: Hellblazer #8.
 He just knows how to give others what they think they really want — and helped an unfairly treated creature do so in this issue.